 Related Post: Royal Caribbean Adds Double Days at CocoCay

-Wristbands will be used for your entry into Thrill Waterpark.
+Wristbands are used for your entry into Thrill Waterpark.
 Once you have a wristband, you may enter and exit the park as often as you like.
-Half day admissions will be available only in the afternoon.
+Half-day passes are for afternoons only.

-The admission price to Thrill Water Park gives you access to what’s being billed at the highest water slide in North America, Daredevil’s Peak, at 135-feet.
+The admission price to Thrill Water Park gives you access to what’s billed as I mentioned earlier, the highest water slide in North America, Daredevil’s Peak, at 135-feet.
 The cost also includes another 12 waterslides, Wave Pool, Adventure Pool, complimentary dining at Snack Shack, beach chairs and towels.

 Beach umbrellas, spa services and water sports toys are at an additional cost.
 Towels and beach loungers are still free.